microsoft/vscode-react-native/README.md

 The extension allows you to debug multiple devices and configurations, please read the following sections for more information for your particular use case.

-## Hermes (Android)
+## Hermes engine

-Hermes is the new JavaScript engine optimized for running React Native apps on Android.
+Hermes is the new JavaScript engine optimized for running React Native apps on Android and iOS.
 It improves app performance and decreases app size.

-Click [here](https://reactnative.dev/docs/hermes) to learn more about Hermes.
+Click [here](https://reactnative.dev/docs/hermes) to learn more about Hermes and how to enable it for your application.

 Debugging apps with Hermes enabled is currently experimental.
 Please, see [this issue](https://github.com/microsoft/vscode-react-native/issues/1073) for current known issues on Hermes support.

-To debug while using Hermes engine, please choose one of the following debug configurations:
+### Android Hermes

-- React Native Direct: Debug Android Hermes - Experimental
+To debug while using Hermes engine use `Debug Android Hermes - Experimental` launch configuration:

 ```json
 {